sigsum/sigsum/doc/design.md

 The same attacker also gained control of the signing key and infrastructure of a sigsum log that is used for transparency.
-This covers a weaker form of attacker that is able to sign log data and distribute it to a subset of isolated verifiers.
+This covers a weaker form of attacker that is able to sign log data and distribute it to a subset of isolated end-users.
 For example, this could have been the case when a remote code execution was found for a Certificate Transparency Log
 	[\[DigiCert\]](https://groups.google.com/a/chromium.org/g/ct-policy/c/aKNbZuJzwfM).

-The overall system is said to be secure if a log monitor can discover every signed checksum that a verifier would accept.
+The overall system is said to be secure if a log monitor can discover every signed checksum that an end-user would accept.
 A log can misbehave by not presenting the same append-only Merkle tree to everyone because it is attacker-controlled.
 The attacker would only do that if it is likely to go unnoticed, however.